 Back to our blog post.
 Scroll down past the text until you reach the SEO section.
 You should see this section near the bottom of the editable screen.
 If you're using Yoast SEO, the settings are similar and found in the same place.
 Both tools use a very similar method to add the Open Graph data.

 Under the title settings you can see exactly what the title will look like In the search engine results.
 A mobile and a desktop preview show how it looks to users.

-Under Social we can specify the Facebook title, description, and thumbnail.
+In the Social tab, we can add a custom Facebook title, meta description, and Facebook thumbnail image.

-Note that if you have a featured image specified, Facebook will display it in shares, but you can have a featured image as well as a totally different Facebook thumbnail.
+Note that if you have a featured image specified, Facebook will display it when sharing, but you can have a featured image as well as a totally different Facebook image as your thumbnail.
 I sometimes upload a file I've created especially for Facebook with the dimensions 1200 by 630 pixels.
 Those are the recommended dimensions for Facebook link posts.

 Click Save and retry the URL in the Facebook Sharing Debugger.

 Anytime your post is shared, this “correct” image will show.